Living Metal Bronze Palm Bowl

 Ayurveda’s Ancient Healing Metal, Hand-Hammered for Modern Meals

-An active participant in dining - bronze is believed to balance energies, deepen flavors, and evolve into a darker, wiser version of itself over time.
+Bronze is believed to balance energies, deepen flavors, and evolve into a darker, wiser version of itself over time.
+Its dual texture (matte exterior, luminous interior) turns berries or rice into tactile rituals.

 • Material: Kansa (Bronze)